radams2000/Python_LTspice_opt/README.md

 LTSpice_opt is a Python program that uses an iterative optimization approach to design analog filters.
 It is designed to be used in conjunction with the popular circuit simulator LTspice.
-It embeds an LTSpice simulation inside the powerful sciPy nonlinear least-squares optimizer.
+It embeds an LTSpice simulation inside the two different optimizers (Particle Swarm and nonlinear least-squares), which are run sequentially.

 It works as follows;

 1) The user provides a target frequency and/or phase response in Python, and a circuit topology in LTspice with some initial component values.

-2) The user provides a list of which circuit instances the optimizer is allowed to vary.
+2) The user provides a list of which circuit instances and/or parameter values the optimizer is allowed to vary.

-3) The optimizer then iteratively adjusts those component values, running a simulation for every pass through the least-squares algorithm, in an attempt to reduce the error between the target frequency (and/or phase) response and the simulated response.
+3) The optimizer then iteratively adjusts those component values and/or parameters, using a 2-pass approach.
+In the first pass, a global search algorithm called "particle swarm" is used to find a solution that is reasonably close to the optimum solution.
+Since global algorithms are not based on computing gradients, this first pass is more likely to avoid the common problem of converging to a local minimum.
+This is followed by a non-linear least-squares phase where the component values are fine-tuned to find the minimum distance between the desired target response and the computed response.
+The complete process may involve hundreds or thousands of spice simulations as the optimizer completes its work.
+The Python program interfaces to LTspice using command-line control and file I/O.

 4) Once the optimizer has finished, a new schematic is generated with the optimized component values.
 During the schematic generation process, each component value is quantized to a user-defined tolerance.